yiisoft/log/README.md

     ],
 ];
 ```

-This is the same pattern used in [yiisoft/demo-blog](https://github.com/yiisoft/demo-blog/blob/master/config/common/di/logger.php).

 Each target listed in `ReferencesArray::from()` is resolved by the DI container as a separate service.
 Target packages like [yiisoft/log-target-file](https://github.com/yiisoft/log-target-file) ship their